-Our Board traditionally had three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
+Our Board has three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
 We comply with the listing requirements and other rules and regulations of Nasdaq, as amended or modified from time to time, and each of these three committees is comprised exclusively of independent directors.
 Additionally, our Board may from time to time establish certain other committees to facilitate the management of our company.
-In February 2021, our Board established two additional committees, the Commercial Advisory Committee and the Science and Technology Committee.
-In January 2022 when Jing Marantz resigned from the Board to join the Company as Chief Business Officer, the Board determined to dissolve the Commercial Advisory Committee.
+In February 2021, our Board established the Science and Technology Committee and in March 2023, our Board established the Commercial Advisory Committee.
 The principal functions of each committee of the Board are described below.